Particular/docs.particular.net/Content/ServiceControl/customize-name-and-description.md

 ---
 title: Setting Custom Name and Description properties for ServiceControl API
-summary: How to configure the dwfault values for the Name and Description properties of the ServiceControl API
+summary: How to configure the default values for the Name and Description properties of the ServiceControl API
 tags:
 - ServiceControl
 - Configuration